mohanadhassan1/mohanadhassan1/README.md

 - 👋 Hi, I’m @mohanadhassan1
-- 👀 I’m interested in Flutter & Android
+- 👀 I’m interested in Odoo
-- 🌱 I’m currently learning Dart & Kotlin Android
+- 🌱 I’m currently learning Python, Xml, JavaScript, & Odoo
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me, by email mohanadhassan246@gmail.com